Section: 300-2

 Sponsored Projects |

-An Oracle-based Financial Deficit report will be available to help Administrative Officials meet their Fund management responsibilities.
-It will provide a view of current deficits by Vice Chancellor area with drill-down capabilities to the various levels of the Financial Unit, Fund and Project hierarchies (where applicable).
-It will be an effective report for monitoring current deficits.
+Oracle-based Financial Deficit reports are available to help Administrative Officials meet their Fund management responsibilities.
+They provide a view of current deficits by Vice Chancellor area with drill-down capabilities to the various levels of the Financial Unit, Fund and Project hierarchies (where applicable).
+They serve as effective reports for monitoring current deficits.
 As such, Administrative Officials, Fund Managers, and Principal Investigators will be required to make appropriate use of it.

 B. Timely Resolution and Roll Overs

-be resolved within the fiscal year, i.e., before June 30th.
-However,
+Deficits must be resolved within the fiscal year, i.e., before June 30th.

-Financial Deficits may be carried over to the next fiscal year when (1) there
+Financial Deficits may be carried over to the next fiscal year when (1) a

 FORMS